 Arrhythmia Alliance organises Heart Rhythm Congress (HRC), the UK’s largest annual arrhythmia specialist event, offering an unrivalled opportunity for healthcare professionals interested in the management of arrhythmias to share effective practice, showcase innovation and network with UK and international delegates.

 Arrhythmia Alliance World Heart Rhythm Week held annually raises awareness of arrhythmias by holding activities around the world.
-Our Know Your Pulse events are the first step for may in gaining a diagnosis of a potentially life-threatening condition.
+Our Know Your Pulse events are the first step for many in gaining a diagnosis of a potentially life-threatening condition.

 The British Heart Foundation is the nation's heart charity and the largest independent funder of cardiovascular research.